1) Protective Cases

 15) Remove Webpage Clutter

 Our students can get distracted, a lot!
 This feature reduces distractions on webpages by getting rid of the ads.
 Heck, I could use this feature!
 The Reader in Safari makes articles easier to read by getting rid extraneous stimuli.
-When you see the Reader button in the search field, tap it to see just the text and photos — without ads.
+When you see in the search field, tap it to see just the text and photos — without ads.

 16) Quickly Open the Camera